Why One Expert Predicts a Major Hurricane Hitting Houston Would Be “America’s Chernobyl”

 Experts at Rice University’s Severe Storm Prediction, Education, & Evacuation from Disasters Center (SSPEED) have also publicized the threat for years.
 O’Rourke, a Rice graduate, has relied on their expertise.
 Though he has no formal partnership with SSPEED, he is in regular touch with Jim Blackburn, an environmental law professor who teaches in the Civil and Environmental Engineering Department at Rice and is one of the center’s most outspoken members on the topic of the Ship Channel’s vulnerability.

-Though the center’s experts study possibilities and probabilities, Blackburn told me there is already a precedent for rising waters lifting above-ground storage tanks off their foundations and carrying them away.
+Though the center’s experts study possibilities and probabilities, Blackburn told me there is already a precedent for rising waters lifting aboveground storage tanks off their foundations and carrying them away.
 When Hurricane Katrina struck New Orleans, one such tank full of oil there was lifted and damaged, unleashing a spill that contaminated a local neighborhood, according to StateImpact Texas.
 During Ike, another tank outside Beaumont buckled amid rising waters, which also flooded a chemical plant.

-Blackburn said that estimates of “spill volume” during a storm surge—200 million gallons for a 28-foot storm surge, for example—don’t account for the fact that the Ship Channel is chock full of shipping containers, the 40-foot-long metallic boxes that weigh tens of thousands of pounds and have become popular modular homes.
+Blackburn said estimates of “spill volume” during a storm surge—200 million gallons for a 28-foot storm surge, for example—don’t account for the fact that the Ship Channel is chock-full of shipping containers, the 40-foot-long metallic boxes that weigh tens of thousands of pounds and have become popular modular homes.
 Blackburn said the area is home to two big container terminals and hundreds of container storage sites.
 “And the point is containers float,” he noted.
 “They’re just like metal boats, and in a storm they’ll go flying.
 When you factor in containers, the potential for damage is much greater.”

 Asked whether he considers O’Rourke’s Chernobyl comparison hyperbolic, Blackburn agreed that a major hurricane striking the Ship Channel would be worse.
 When the Soviet nuclear power plant exploded, he said, those tasked with cleaning it up at least had the benefit of knowing what sort of material they were dealing with.
 The chemical soup left behind by a direct hit by a major hurricane would not only be terrifyingly mysterious in nature, he said, killing wildlife and making large portions of the region unlivable.
-It would also cast a pall over Southeast Texas for decades to come.
+It would also cast a pall over southeast Texas for decades to come.

 “To lose the bay would be this huge red flag to the rest of the United States to stay away from this part of the world,” Blackburn said.
 “You could say goodbye to local seafood, to economic development, to entire communities, and to one of the most prolific estuaries in the United States.”